accurascan/Qatar-Android-SDK/README.md

     uri = Utils.getOutputMediaFile(this);
-    // must have to call SelfieCameraActivity.getCustomIntent() to create intent Intent intent = SelfieCameraActivity.getCustomIntent(this, livenessCustomization, "your_api_key", uri);
+    // must have to call SelfieCameraActivity.getCustomIntent() to create intent Intent intent = SelfieCameraActivity.getCustomIntent(this, livenessCustomization, "your_url", uri);
     startActivityForResult(intent, ACCURA_LIVENESS_CAMERA);